bjssacademy/bjssacademy/README.md

 ## I'm a Tester

 Great stuff.
 How about learning how to [automate your API testing using C#](https://github.com/bjssacademy/beginnning-api-automation-csharp)?
-Or matbe you are a TypeScript fiends, why not have a look at [SuperTest & Clean Coding](https://github.com/bjssacademy/supertest-clean-code-ts).
+Or maybe you are a TypeScript fiend, why not have a look at [SuperTest & Clean Coding](https://github.com/bjssacademy/supertest-clean-code-ts).

 How about [builders and factories](https://github.com/bjssacademy/builder-and-factory-for-testers) - which shows you how you can take your messy, spaghetti code, and make it more maintainable and flexible.